rudyardrichter/hearch/README.md

     $ cabal test

-I have suppressed warnings from name shadowing and unused bindings.
+Warnings from name shadowing and unused bindings are suppressed.
 Note that `cabal test` will not print out its results if all the tests are passing, so instead run with one of the following: